Area51 Project - Mike's 2006 Powertek REV:

 The ride in on the NLSF Groomed Trail Network was amazing, and well worth the cost of a weekend permit.
 Project REV is still running very strong, was super comfortable and handles great!

 I only had one small hiccup all weekend with the sled, I fouled a plug on the last stretch of the ride in.
 After turning off the groomed trail I helped get Dad's machine and slide over a large angled drift onto the pond and left my machine idling.
-The plug gave out crossing the pond, a fresh set were swapped in and I never had a hitch after.
-The old plugs were definitely a few years old.
+The plug fouled out crossing the pond, a fresh set were swapped in and I never had a hitch after.
+The old plugs were many years old.

 My Indian Bay snowmobile trip with Dad went very well.
 Project REV, my 17 year old beast ran very well, so when I returned I performed an "I actually got to use it" maintenance on the sled to keep it in top running form.